History >

 History

-The story of the Volga Germans as a distinct ethnic group begins in the mid-1760's when Western Europeans were actively recruited to become colonists in Russia.
+The story of the Volga Germans as a distinct ethnic group began in the mid-1760s when Western Europeans were actively recruited to become colonists in Russia.
 The goal of Catherine the Great's government was to entice skilled farmers and craftsmen to settle on their eastern frontier along the lower Volga River.
 Approximately 30,000 people would take advantage of her offer.